kevgo/run-that-app/README.md

 rta --available alphavet && go vet "-vettool=$(rta --which alphavet)" ./...
 ```

+#### Run globally installed applications if possible

+It would be nice to use globally installed applications if they are available at
+a suitable version.

+If Go 1.21 is installed in the local system, runs this globally installed
+version.
+Otherwise installs

+rta go build

 #### Usage in a Makefile

 Here is a template for installing and using run-that-app in a `Makefile`: